 What you tip depends on what you’re tipping for (is it a special occasion or a holiday?), how much extra you can provide, and whether you’re tipping as a reward to cleaners for their exceptional cleaning services.

-Finally, when it comes to advise, anything is better than nothing.
+Finally, when it comes to advice, anything is better than nothing.
 Decide how much you want to tip for each type of service.
 If something changes collaborate with the company or one of the employees to adjust the tip.

 To What Extent Should You Tip?